All Episodes

 All right, when we come back, Sarah Carter and Greg Jarrett and Matt Gates and Ron DeSantis break down the IG report as we continue from Singapore.

-It is a lot to absorb, an hour and a half before airtime.
+It is a lot to absorb.

-We have assembled a team of people and we've actually assigned certain sections and pages to each sign.
+An hour and a half before airtime, we have assembled a team of people and we've actually assigned certain sections and pages to each sign.

 One of the things that we are learning here, insubordinate Comey, process procedures not followed.

-Um interestingly, he actually ripped, tore up other FBI agents for using Gmail accounts.
+Interestingly, he actually ripped, tore up other FBI agents for using Gmail accounts.

 What do we discover?

-He had his own little Hillary Clinton Gmail account problem, uh, which probably needs to be probed more deeply.
+He had his own little Hillary Clinton Gmail account problem, which probably needs to be probed more deeply.

-Uh he broke all FBI procedures, and this was done to protect Hillary Clinton.
+He broke all FBI procedures, and this was done to protect Hillary Clinton.

-The bizarre conclusion that, oh, there's no political bias, but yet the smoking gun email from Peter Strzok to Lisa Page.
+The bizarre conclusion that, oh, there's no political bias, but yet the smoking gun email from Peter Strzok to Lisa Page, no, Lisa Page asking, will Trump make it to the White House?

 Will you prevent him from making it to the White House?